-We are delighted to welcome Fred Stenson as EMLF’s 2017 writer-in residence.
-Fred offers one-on-one critiques of pre-submitted material on July 6 and 7.
-Click here for more information on Fred Stenson and the Holley Rubinsky Memorial Blue Pencil Sessions.
-Fred also offers a talk on the writing process, with tips for emerging writers at the Nelson Public Library (details TBA).
-Admission is by donation.
+We are delighted to welcome Susan Musgrave as EMLF’s 2018 writer-in residence.
+Susan offers one-on-one critiques of pre-submitted material on July 12 and 13.
+Click here for more information on Susan Musgrave and the Holley Rubinsky Memorial Blue Pencil Sessions.

 SUSAN MUSGRAVE, who divides her time between Sidney and Masset, B.C., has excelled in poetry, fiction, non-fiction, children’s literature and more.
 She has published 19 collections of poems (most recently Origami Dove in 2011), four novels (most recently Given in 20212), and several collections of her essays and books for children.
 Her most recent edited anthology is Force Field: 77 Women Poets of B.C.
 (2013).